SwimRun Isles of Scilly

 The Swimrun Isles of Scilly event is located almost 30 miles offshore, in the extreme South-West of the United Kingdom.
 The islands have a mixed climate, with tropical palm trees and beaches, and a sub-tropical feel in summer, while being set 30 miles out into the Atlantic Ocean off Land's End - THE WATER IS COLD, AND the weather can be unpredictable.

-After being cancelled for 2023 by the original organisers (Ötillö), THIS RACE IS LIKELY TO RETURN IN 2024 UNDER NEW MANAGEMENT.
+After being cancelled for 2023 by the original organisers (Ötillö), THIS RACE IS LIKELY TO RETURN IN 2025 UNDER NEW MANAGEMENT.

-The 2024 provisional dates are;
+The 2024 dates were;

 Thursday 22Aug.
 The tide race.
 A half marathon covering Tresco and Bryher’s coast path including the ‘dry’ channel in between.